Common London Tourist Mistakes: Tips to Avoid When Visiting

 Look for SIM card offers at the airport or local shops.
 These often include a data package that enables you to stay online.

-Public Wi-Fi is available in many locations, but an eSIM or SIM are the best security and continuous access option.
+Public Wi-Fi is available in many locations, but an eSIM or SIM is the best security and continuous access option.

 Leveraging Apps and Maps